AgentD/diy-linux-guide/kernel.md

 handle.

 On embedded machines running e.g. ARM based SoCs, the situation is a bit different.
-The various SoC vendors buy licenses for all the hardware "IP cores" and slap them together and multiplex them onto the CPU cores memory bus.
+The various SoC vendors buy licenses for all the hardware "IP cores", slap them together and multiplex them onto the CPU cores memory bus.
 The hardware registers end up mapped to SoC specific memory locations and there is no real way to scan for possibly present hardware.

-In the past, Linux had something called "bored files" that where SoC specific C files that contained SoC & board specific initialization code, but this was considered too inflexible.
+In the past, Linux had something called "board files" that where SoC specific C files containing SoC & board specific initialization code, but this was considered too inflexible.

 Linux eventually adopted the concept of a device tree binary, which is